hyperledger/besu-docs/docs/Concepts/Permissioning/Plugin-Permissioning.md

 # Permissioning plugin

-You can define complex permissioning solutions by [building a plugin](../Plugins.md) that extends Hyperledger Besu functionality.
+You can define complex [permissioning](Permissioning-Overview.md) solutions by [building a plugin](../Plugins.md) that extends Hyperledger Besu functionality.

-The Plugin API provides a `PermissioningService` interface that currently supports connection permissioning and message permissioning.
+The plugin API provides a `PermissioningService` interface that currently supports connection permissioning and message permissioning.

 ## Connection permissioning